Will a Spatial Framework help double nature in the Oxford-Cambridge Arc?

 The Arc is already a key area of high value development an economic growth for the UK, with the unique combination of world leading universities integrating with centres of business, science and technology creating an economic network with international influence.
 The challenge is to allow development without the conventionally high impact on the surrounding environment.

-However, Ox-Cam Arc spatial framework - which began on the 19th of July aims to development includes a keen focus on leaving the environment in a better state for future generations, as well as achieving economic growth.
+However, Ox-Cam Arc spatial framework - which began on the 19th of July aims to ensure development includes a keen focus on leaving the environment in a better state for future generations, as well as achieving economic growth.

 The framework is the latest step in creating a cohesive, defined policy to achieve economic and social prosperity, following on from a Joint Declaration between Government and Arc Leaders Group.

 The Arc’s Environment Working Group (EWG) have set out three overarching principles for environmental improvement across the Arc:

 - Doubling Nature, contributing to Government’s commitment to 30% of land for conservation by 2030.

 - Deliver 20% Biodiversity Net Gain (BNG) across all developments

 - Increase tree cover from 7.4% to 19%